Stadium St James Park

 Time at Club:

 Newcastle United are well accustomed to changing managers, with a whole host of gaffers passing in-and-out of the St James' exit door in recent times.
-The man currently at the helm, Rafa Benitez, is expected to be in it for the long haul after leading the Toon to in instant return to the Premier League.
+But, the man currently at the helm, Rafa Benitez, is expected to be in it for the long haul after leading the Toon to in instant return to the Premier League.

-Upon his arrival in March 2016 the former Real Madrid charged with keeping the Toon in the Premier League, but despite an improvement in results, Newcastle were relegated down to the Championship.
+Upon his arrival in March 2016 the former Real Madrid boss was charged with keeping Newcastle in the Premier League, but despite an improvement in results, the club were relegated down to the Championship.
 The Spaniard, who had a relegation clause in his contract, was widely expected to leave, but showed his loyalty by signing a three-year contrat with the club, and went on to win the Championship title.

 Newcastle have won four league titles and six FA Cups since their foundation in 1892, but they've not managed to hoist any major silverware since the 1955 FA Cup.
 The Magpies famously came close to winning the Premier League, under Kevin Keegan, in both 1995/96 and 1996/97, only to miss out to Man Utd on both occasions.